 • Travelling with CPAP or other Medical Machines

-Please inform The Big Journey Company that you are travelling with such a device as early as possible, and well before you travel.
+Please inform The Big Journey Company that you are travelling with any such device as early as possible, and well before you travel.
 This is especially important in places where there may be issues with power supply, such as on safari or smaller cruise ships.
 Also,

 - Check that you have the correct electrical and voltage adapters for the country and accommodation you are visiting;